DataDog/stratus-red-team/docs/attack-techniques/entra-id/entra-id.persistence.guest-user.md

 !!! note

-	By default, Stratus Red Team invites the e-mail <code>stratus-red-team@example.com</code>.
+	By default, Stratus Red Team invites the email <code>stratus-red-team@example.com</code>.
 However, you can override this behavior by setting the environment variable <code>STRATUS_RED_TEAM_ATTACKER_EMAIL</code>, for instance:

 	```bash